Trump exploiting antisemitism fears to undermine rule of law, warns Jewish coalition

 Spitalnick: Our coalition represents the overwhelming majority of American Jews.
 It includes the conservative reform reconstructionist movements and a variety of other organizations that are representative of mainstream American Jewry.

-I've been spending the last few months on the road with the Jews across the country, and the overwhelming majority have deep seated concerns about what's happening, both because we know antisemitism is real and it needs to be addressed constructively and productively.
+I've been spending the last few months on the road with the Jews across the country, and the overwhelming majority have deep seated concerns about what's happening, both because we know antisemitism is real and it needs to be addressed constructively and productively, and because these real concerns should not be exploited to undermine the core democratic norms and values that have kept us safe.

 Copyright 2025 NPR